engulf1748/gofe/README.md

 ## Technical Details

 The API that fetches data from Google Search is written in Go and can be found in `api/`.
-The Go server that utilizes this API to handle client requests can be found in `server/`.
+The root folder contains the Go server that utilizes this API to handle client requests.
 The front-end is written in TypeScript, using NextJS: the relevant source code can be found in `public/`.

 ## Screenshots